lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_1.md

 `@script`
 There are many ways to analyze cohorts, depending on the data, the research questions, and the study design.
 For prospective cohorts with multiple measures over time, you would generally use mixed effects or generalized estimated equations, while other study designs tend to use simpler techniques such as linear or logistic regression or cox models.
-Cohorts usually study a disease, which is generally binary, so you'd likely use a logistic regression-type methods, including with mixed effects models.
+Cohorts usually study a disease, which is generally binary like has or doesn't have, and requires techniques that use a binomial distribution.

 For the rest of the chapter, we'll focus on mixed effects modeling.